-Bahrain and Israel also seem to be in agreement with regard to the ongoing negotiations in Vienna.
+Bahrain and Israel also seem to be in agreement with regard to the Europe-mediated nuclear negotiations between the U.S. and Iran in Vienna, which were ongoing in 2022.
 Bahrain Under Secretary for International Relations at the Foreign Ministry said in Jerusalem that the "JCPOA has caused more instigation and extremism in many different regions across the Middle East."